 The following season, Lis made the jump to the Eugene Emeralds of the Pacific Coast League (Triple A).
 He played in 106 games, hit 12 homers and drove in 59 runs.
 Unfortunately, his assault on the league's pitching was cut short by wrist and hamstring injuries.

-After toiling for six seasons in the minor leagues, Joe made his major league debut on September 6, 1970.
+After toiling for six seasons in the minor leagues, Joe pinch-hit on September 5 and got his first start the next day.
 He singled his first time at bat.
 Two days later he hit his first homer during a 6-3 loss to the Cardinals.
 Frank Lucchesi, his new manager, presented him with the ball and predicted, "This is the first of many for you, Joe."
 Lis played in 13 games, batted 37 times while collecting 7 hits with a homer to finish with a .189 average.
 Allen Lewis of the Philadelphia Inquirer quoted Joe, "That's always been my dream.
 A lot of people have asked me why it's taken so long for me to get here, but all I can say is the Phillies always have treated me great.
 They didn't feel I was ready before and maybe they were right."

 The 24-year-old Lis planned to play winter ball until calcium deposits were discovered in his elbow.
 Then an irregular heartbeat was discovered during a routine physical examination.
 Joe traveled to Georgetown University Medical Center, where he underwent a thorough examination.